-You appear to me, Stranger, to have been thoroughly trained in There is war, not only the Cretan institutions, and to be well informed about them; will between cities, you tell me a little more explicitly what is the principle of government which you would lay down?
-You seem to imagine that a well-governed state ought to be so ordered as to conquer all other states in war: am I right in supposing this to be your meaning?
-CLE.
+Ath.
+You appear to me, Stranger, to have been thoroughly trained in the Cretan institutions, and to be well informed about them; will you tell me a little more explicitly what is the principle of government which you would lay down?
+You seem to imagine that a well governed state ought to be so ordered as to conquer all other states in war: am I right in supposing this to be your meaning?

+Cle.
 Certainly; and our Lacedaemonian friend, if I am not mistaken, will agree with me.

-MEG.
+Meg.
 Why, my good friend, how could any Lacedaemonian say anything else?

-ATH.
-And is what you say applicable only to states, or also to villages? but between villages, CLE.
+Ath.
+And is what you say applicable only to states, or also to villages?

+Cle.
 To both alike.

-ATH.
+Ath.
 The case is the same?
-CLE.
-Yes.
-ATH.